michael-e/email_newsletter_manager/readme.md

 Of course these possibilitie still require a bit of custom code.
 But the public API of the extension should really help you.

+### Features

+- background processes for sending
+- feedback in the publish panel (and in the entry overview table)
+- send html and/or text emails
+- multiple recipient groups
+- flexible recipient personalization
+- multiple senders
+- "sender personalization" can be done in XSLT (using the field's datasource output which includes the sender ID and value)
+- verbose log files, gzipped (if available)

+### What this extension won't do

+At the time of writing the following features are supposed to be built in separate extensions (when the time comes):

+- email campaign statistics/tracking
+- email bounce management

+## Installation & Updating

+Information about [installing and updating extensions](http://symphony-cms.com/learn/tasks/view/install-an-extension/) can be found in the Symphony documentation at <http://symphony-cms.com/learn/>.

+## Legal

+This Symphony extension is released under the MIT/X11 license.
+The license file is included in the distribution.

+Please be aware of morality and legal conditions in your country concerning mass mailings.
+In many countries special recipient opt-in and opt-out procedures may be required, and you might encounter the need to store opt-in evidence on your server.
+Meeting such regulations is beyond the scope of this extension.

+Never use this extension for SPAM.
+If you do so we will hate you.

 ## API

 <!--